 Title two of today's blog post is related to whether or not you have to pay child support if you lose your income.
 No matter what ends up happening regarding your income, the reality of the situation is you need to be proactive when it comes to communication with your Co-parent if you plan on having any co-parenting relationship and success in raising your children together.
 One of the most important aspects of ensuring compliance with child support orders is communicating well with your Co-parent.

-Communication with a Co-parent does not have to mean that you and your Co-parent are best friends or are even on good terms together.
-But communication with a Co-parent does mean is that you all will need to be committed to one another as far as wanting to commit to one another as far as near-daily life is concerned.
+Communication with a Co-parent does not have to mean that you and your co-parent are best friends or are even on good terms together.
+But communication with a Co-parent does mean that you all will need to be committed to one another as far as wanting to commit to one another as far as near-daily life is concerned.
 If issues arise, you will need to communicate with another person about those issues.
-This is true especially regarding important matters like child support.
+This is true, especially regarding important matters like child support.
 As I'm sure you could imagine, your Co-parent depends upon your child's support in creating a budget each month and planning out expenditures related to your child.
 Do not lose sight of the fact that these payments have child support are made to benefit your child and not your Co-parent.

 Communicating subjects like this can do with your Co-parent builds trust between the two of you.
 People who trust one another are less likely to jump to conclusions and become upset with the other person is a problem regarding money.
 You do not want two ends up doing is never communicating with your Co-parent about money only to find that now, at some point, the issue comes up where you cannot pay child support.
 Still, there is no level of trust with that person as far as discussing the need to adjust your payment schedule due to a loss in income, for example.